Key California Insurance Case Law: Bad Faith, Coverage, and Appraisal

 The Holding:The California Supreme Court held that when an insurer’s bad faith conduct forces a policyholder to retain an attorney to obtain the policy benefits to which the policyholder was entitled, the attorney’s fees incurred in recovering those benefits are recoverable as compensatory damagesin the bad faith action.
 These are commonly known as “Brandt fees.”

 Significance: Brandt fees fill a gap that would otherwise make bad faith litigation economically irrational for many policyholders.
-Without Brandt, a policyholder who was owed $50,000 in policy benefits and spent $30,000 in attorney’s fees to recover them would net only $20,000 — hardly an incentive to fight back.
+Without Brandt, a policyholder who was owed $50,000 in policy benefits and spent $30,000 in attorney’s fees to recover them would net only $20,000 — hardly an incentive to pursue the claim.
 By making the attorney’s fees recoverable as part of the bad faith damages, Brandt ensures that policyholders can pursue bad faith claims without being punished for needing legal representation.
 Note that Brandtfees are compensatory damages, not a fee-shifting statute — they are part of the harm caused by the insurer’s bad faith.

 Brandt Fees Are Compensatory, Not Punitive